 (c) all units above Level 3 completed at this University that are credited to the master's degree course.

 13. Applicants awarded admission to the course are entitled to a deferral of up to 12 months, as per the University Policy on: Admissions (Coursework).

 14. The research thesis must be undertaken in one of the areas of specialisation selected for the Master of Clinical Psychology.

 15.(1) A student must provide a research proposal to the Board of the Graduate Research School for approval within six months from the date of first enrollment in the course.

 (2) Submission and examination of the thesis is governed by the relevant Doctor of Philosophy rules.

-15. Unless the Faculty on the recommendation of the Head of the School of Psychological Science approves otherwise, students must complete the units required for the Master of Clinical Psychology within four calendar years from the date of first enrolment in the combined course.
+16.(1) Unless the University on the recommendation of the Head of the School of Psychological Science approves otherwise, students must complete the units required for the Master of Clinical Psychology within four calendar years from the date of first enrolment in the combined course.